Canadiens goalie Carey Price among surprise players available to Kraken in NHL expansion draft

 New Jersey Devils defenseman P.K.
 Subban, who has one contract year remaining at a $9 million cap hit, is also up for grabs.

+Team had the option of protecting seven forwards, three defensemen and a goalie, or eight overall skaters and a goalie.

 And the Kraken will be making calls on those aforementioned names amid a landscape that, as a result of wheeling and dealing by several NHL teams in the 48 hours leading up to Saturday’s deadline, took several potential targets off the board.
-Among those now protected and theoretically out of reach for Kraken general manager Ron Francis are Wild defenseman Matt Dumba, Washington Capitals forward T.J.
+Among those now protected and theoretically out of reach for Kraken GM Francis are Wild defenseman Matt Dumba, Washington Capitals forward T.J.
 Oshie, Dallas Stars netminder Anton Khudobin, traded Colorado Avalanche defender Ryan Graves, traded Stars forward Jason Dickinson and traded Arizona Coyotes goalie Adin Hill.

 Some of those developments may have influenced the Kraken switching direction.
 A report by Pierre LeBrun of The Athletic suggests the Kraken will sign Florida Panthers goalie Chris Dreidger, 27, an unrestricted free agent linked for months as a potential target here.

-Capitals netminder Vitek Vanecek and Vancouver Canucks goalie Braden Holtby, as expected, have also been left unprotected and can be had by the Kraken.
+Capitals netminder Vitek Vanecek and Vancouver Canucks goalie Braden Holtby, as expected, have also been left unprotected and can be had by the Kraken in addition to Dreidger and the Wild’s Kahkonen.

 As expected, the Tampa Bay Lightning exposed Spokane native Tyler Johnson, who carries a $5 million cap hit for three more seasons and has been pushed out of ice time with the two-time defending champions.
 But the Lightning also notably left a trio of forwards exposed in Yanni Gourde, Ondrej Palat and Alex Killorn, opting to instead protect an extra defender.